Join our newsletter

 MG

 Temporary Certificate of Occupancy.
 That building needed everything and it was a $30 million renovation.
-And we all thought it might be cool to start fresh because the galleries were taking us over.
-And that’s when the High Line idea emerged.
+We all thought it might be cool to start fresh because the galleries were taking us over.
+That’s when the High Line idea emerged.
 By the way, the High Line is the train line that connects to Dia Beacon.
-And the Nabisco cookies were baked just on the next block.
-So there was this poetry of the High Line, the train line connecting Dia Beacon and Dia Gansevoort Street.
+The Nabisco cookies were baked just on the next block.
+There was this poetry of the High Line, the train line connecting Dia Beacon and Dia Gansevoort Street.
 Anyway, it’s a long story.
 I had a whole building designed, I left the cows on the back, so it would be a hidden building.
 It had no facade.
-It was a weird, wonderful building that we planned for there and then, I’m not going to go into the details, but the LA thing came up.
+It was a weird, wonderful building that we planned for there.
+Then, I’m not going to go into the details, but the L.A. thing came up.

 EO